 I am a postdoctoral researcher in the Society and Algorithms Lab at Stanford MS&E. I obtained my PhD in EECS at UC Berkeley in Dec 2015.
 At Berkeley, I was affiliated with the BLISS and the NetEcon groups.

 In general, I am interested in making methodological advances in decision-making under uncertainty and in engineering collective behavior in large-scale multi-agent systems.
-My PhD thesis was on set-valued approximate dynamic programming approaches to sequential multi-objective games.
+My PhD thesis gave a new set-valued dynamic programming approach for solving sequential multi-objective games.